doingwebthings/Slate/readme.md

 Edit the composer.json as needed to add php-packages.

 ##What goes where?

-`/index.php`: setting up the application and routes
+1. `/index.php`: setting up the application and routes

-`/controllers`: you can put in here some classes for custom code to keep the file index.php slim
+2. `/controllers`: you can put in here some classes for custom code to keep the file index.php slim

-`/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim.
+3. `/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim.
 The directory `dist` is created by grunt when you build the app.
+Feel free to delete these files and use another generator  [http://yeoman.io/community-generators.html].

 If you use the client directory with the provided files, make sure to run these commands after cloning the repository: